State Space Closure: Revisiting Endless Online Level Generation via Reinforcement Learning: Quality v.s. Diversity through the Lens of SSC

-To further analyse the quality and diversity, we test the mean pairwise distance over $1000$ pairs of levels, for all the eight designers.
+To further analyse the diversity, the mean pairwise distance is tested over $1000$ pairs of levels for all eight designers.
 The distance is directly computed between levels rather than latent vectors as the players see and play the former rather than the later.
-The distance between segments is measured by normalised Hamming distance, which equals to the ratio of tiles that are different in the two levels.
-To avoid being faked by levels like \texttt{ABCABC} and \texttt{BCABCA}, the Hamming distance is equipped with dynamic time warping (DTW) \cite{berndt1994using}, which finds the shortest distance mapping between the sequence entries.
-This distance measure is denoted as $\dtwh(\cdot, \cdot)$.
-As an example, the straight-forward Hamming distance between \texttt{ABCABC} and \texttt{BCABCA} is $6$ while using DTW returns $2$.
-The only hyperparameter of DTW, the window width, is set as the same value of the aforementioned $n$, the number of segments we assume the players can remember.
-As a reference, levels generated by a state-of-the-art non-EDRL level generator, the MarioGAN~\cite{volz2018evolving}, are analysed similarly.
-This generator randomly samples a latent vector and feeds it to the GAN at each step.
-Referring the mean pairwise distance of MarioGAN generator as $d_M$, our diversity measurements is formulated as follows:
+The distance between segments is measured by normalised Hamming distance, which is equal to the ratio of tiles that are different in the two levels.
+To avoid overestimating the distance between levels like \texttt{ABCABC} and \texttt{BCABCA}, the Hamming distance is plugged into dynamic time warping \cite{berndt1994using}, which computes the shortest distance mapping between the sequence entries.
+This distance measurement is denoted as $\dtwh(\cdot, \cdot)$.
+As an example, the straight-forward Hamming distance between \texttt{ABCABC} and \texttt{BCABCA} is $6$ while using dynamic time warping returns $2$.
+As a reference, a naive designer which always takes action by sampling from the noise distribution of GAN directly, is analysed similarly.
+Referring to the EDRL generator to be measured as $X$ and the generator using the naive designer as $X_{\textrm{naive}}$, the diversity measurement is formulated as follows.